-Pulsars' radio emissions can be explained by the vacuum inner gap model (\citealt{Ruderman+etal+1975}, hereafter \citetalias{Ruderman+etal+1975}) via the vacuum inner gap discharge mechanism in the polar cap region.
-In this model, a strong parallel electric field in the inner gap accelerates positrons to have relativistic kinetic energies, enabling curvature radiation that produces high-energy photons\citep{Sturrock+1971}.
-These photons then generate electron-positron pairs in the pulsar's intense magnetic field environment\citep{Schwinger+1951,Adler+1971}, triggering a cascade pair-production process \citep{Daugherty+1983}.
-The resulting avalanche of positrons creates a discharge responsible for the radio emission\citep{Sturrock+1971,Tademaru+1971}.
-If the maximum potential from the unipolar induction effect cannot sustain this cascade, the pulsar becomes radio-quiet.
+In fact, this classical vacuum inner gap model can principally explain the diversity of pulsars’ radio emissions, where the vacuum inner gap discharge (called ``sparking'') occurs in the polar cap region (\citealt{Ruderman+etal+1975}, hereafter \citetalias{Ruderman+etal+1975}).
+In this model, a strong electric field parallel to the magnetic field in the inner gap accelerates positrons to have relativistic kinetic energies, enabling curvature radiation that produces high-energy photons \citep{Sturrock+1971}.
+These gamma-ray photons subsequently undergo magnetic pair production \citep{Schwinger+1951,Adler+1971} in the pulsar's intense magnetic field, initiating a pair cascade \citep{Daugherty+1983}.
+The resulting avalanche of positrons creates a discharge responsible for coherent radio emissions \citep{Sturrock+1971,Tademaru+1971}.
+Crucially, when the maximum potential from unipolar induction becomes insufficient to sustain this pair cascade, the pulsar transitions to a radio-quiet state.

-The \citetalias{Ruderman+etal+1975} model are challenged by observations of two ``dead" pulsars, PSR J0250+5854 (\citealt{Tan+etal+2018}) and PSR J2144-3933 (\citealt{Young+etal+1999}).
-These pulsars exhibit radio emissions even if they lie below the predicted ``death line".
-If the surface is rugged, e.g., with small ``mountains'' or ``zits'' \citep{Xu+2023}, the parallel electric field near the surface might be enhanced, enabling more efficient positron acceleration.
+The \citetalias{Ruderman+etal+1975} model is frequently challenged by observations of two ``dead" pulsars, PSR J0250+5854 (\citealt{Tan+etal+2018}) and PSR J2144-3933 (\citealt{Young+etal+1999}).
+These pulsars have radio emissions even if they lie below the predicted ``death line".
+However, as demonstrated in this article, if the surface is rugged, e.g., with small ``mountains'' or ``zits'' \citep{Xu+2023}, the parallel electric field near the surface might be enhanced, enabling more efficient positron acceleration.